 Both types of care require different skills from caregivers.
-But the physical aspects of personal care can be particularly skill intensive.
-Also, personal care recipients often suffer from chronic health conditions or a form of disability, further highlighting the importance of having skilled caregivers.
+But the physical aspects of personal care can intensive.
+Also, personal care recipients often suffer from chronic health conditions or a form of disability, further highlighting the importance of having professional caregivers.

 So if you’re looking for a personal caregiver to care for a loved one, here are the skills that matter most.

 Skills to Look for in Personal Care Providers